photoprism/photoprism-docs/docs/index.md

 <a class="md-button" style="background-color: #546e7a; font-size: 0.66rem; font-weight: normal; color: white" href="/getting-started/">GET STARTED</a>
 </p>

+!!! info ""
     Step-by-step installation instructions for our self-hosted community edition can be found in [Getting Started](getting-started/index.md).
 All you need to have installed on your system is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community).
     It is available for Mac, Linux, and Windows.